CloudsDocker/cloudsdocker.github.io/_posts/2023/03/2023-03-23-why-regexp-look-ahead-look-behind.md

 Lookbehind and lookahead are powerful features in regular expressions that allow you to match patterns based on their surrounding context without including that context in the match itself.
 By understanding and utilizing these assertions, you can create more flexible and efficient regex patterns to match and manipulate text in your applications.

-# Deep Dive for lookbehind and lookahead
+# Deep Dive for Lookbehind and Lookahead

-## what is lookbehind
+## What is Lookbehind
 Lookbehind is a feature in regular expressions that allows you to check if the text before the current position matches a certain pattern, without actually including the matched text in the result.
 It's a kind of assertion that doesn't consume any characters in the input string, but only checks if a subpattern matches at the current position.

 In regular expressions, lookbehind is denoted by (?<=...), where the ... represents the pattern you want to look for before the current position.